 (1) The following certification standards are exempted from the statement in paragraph (A) of this rule:

 (B) An agency applying for deemed status by the department must submit the following:

-(1) A copy of the certificate or license awarded by the accrediting body or bodies;
+(1) A copy of the certificate or license awarded by the accrediting body;

 (2) A copy of the accreditation award notification letter; and